How Do You Fix A Butterfly's Wing

 6. Reinforce the Repair

 Apply the tape carefully, making sure it is smooth and doesn't restrict the wing's movement.
 Trim any excess tape with fine scissors.
-Check the repaired wing regularly to ensure that the patch is still secure and that the butterfly is able to fly properly.
+Check the repaired wing regularly to confirm that the patch is still secure and that the butterfly is able to fly properly.

 7. Provide a Safe Environment